Day of half day trips from Madrid

 Here we tried to put together the best places to visit near Madrid so you can easily organize a lovely half day or a full day trip during your stay.

 Toledo, surrounded by the Tagus river and located on a rocky hill is probably one of the best places to visit near Madrid.
 This town used to be an outstanding cultural center in medieval Europe.
 It is also called the city of three cultures, where once Moors, Christians and Jews lived together almost in perfect harmony.
+This medieval town is a must see when your are in Madrid.

 Toledo is a UNESCO Heritage site.